devildogdev/dotfiles/README.md

-## My MacOS dotfiles
+## My Arch dotfiles

-It's my setup.
+Gave up my $2,000 MacBook for a $200 ThinkPad, and I couldn't be happier.